yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

    * `Quoted`
    * `Raw`

-   The default value is `Raw` (no escaping).
+   Defaults to `Raw` (no escaping).

 * **Format regexp skip unmatched**{#setting-format-regexp-skip-unmatched} {{ tag-con }} {{ tag-sql }}

-   Outputs an error message if a row in the imported data cannot be split by the template specified in the [Format regexp](#setting-format-regexp) setting.
+   Outputs an error message if a row in imported data can't be split by the template specified in the [Format regexp](#setting-format-regexp) setting.

    By default, no message is output (`0`).

 * **Group by overflow mode**{#setting-group-by-overflow-mode} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Determines {{ CH }} behavior if, during aggregation, the number of unique keys [exceeds the limit]({{ ch.docs }}/docs/ru/operations/settings/query-complexity/#restrictions-on-query-complexity):
+   Determines {{ CH }} behavior if, during aggregation, the number of unique keys [exceeds the limit]({{ ch.docs }}/operations/settings/query-complexity/#restrictions-on-query-complexity):
-   * `throw`: Abort query and return an error.
+   * `throw`: Abort query execution and return an error.
-   * `break`: Return partial result.
+   * `break`: Return a partial result.
    * `any`: Run `GROUP BY` in fuzzy mode.
-The quality of this computation depends on the data statistical properties.
+The quality of this computation depends on the data's statistical properties.

    By default, the value is not set (equivalent to `throw`).

 * **Group by two level threshold**{#setting-group-by-two-level-threshold} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Defines the number of keys at which two-level aggregation starts.
+   Defines the number of keys at which two-level aggregation begins.

-   The minimum value is `0` (not set), the default one is `100000`.
+   Minimum value is `0` (not set).
+Default is `100000`.

 * **Group by two level threshold bytes**{#setting-group-by-two-level-threshold-bytes} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Defines the number of bytes in the aggregated output at which two-level aggregation starts.
+   Defines the number of bytes in the aggregated output at which two-level aggregation begins.

-   The minimum value is `0` (not set), the default one is `50000000`.
+   Minimum value is `0` (not set).
+Default is `50000000`.

 * **Http connection timeout**{#setting-http-connection-timeout} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

    Sets the HTTP connection timeout in milliseconds.

-   The minimum value is `1`, the default one is `1000` (one second).
+   Minimum value is `1`.
+Default is `1000` (one second).

 * **Http headers progress interval**{#setting-http-headers progress interval} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

    Sets the minimum interval between progress notifications with the `X-ClickHouse-Progress` HTTP header, in milliseconds.

-   The minimum value is `1`, the default one is `100`.
+   Minimum value is `1`.
+Default is `100`.

 * **Http receive timeout**{#setting-http-receive-timeout} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

    Sets the HTTP receive timeout (in milliseconds).

-   The minimum value is `1`, the default one is `1800000` (30 minutes).
+   Minimum value is `1`.
+Default is `1800000` (30 minutes).

 * **Http send timeout**{#setting-http-send-timeout} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

    Sets the HTTP send timeout (in milliseconds).

-   The minimum value is `1`, the default one is `1800000` (30 minutes).
+   Minimum value is `1`.
+Default is `1800000` (30 minutes).

 * **Input format defaults for omitted fields**{#setting-input-format-defaults-for-omitted-fields} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Determines whether the default values will be provided for the omitted fields for a column data type when inserting data using `INSERT`.
+   Determines whether default values will be entered into omitted fields for a column data type when inserting data using `INSERT`.

    By default, replacement is enabled.